huesnue/python-data-pipeline-simulator/README.md

 ## 🚀 Project Overview

-Modern machine learning systems rely on robust, maintainable, and well‑structured data pipelines.
-This project simulates the core components of such pipelines using Python and object‑oriented design principles.

-The simulator models how real-world data pipelines ingest, validate, transform, and route data through clearly defined processing stages.
-It serves as a foundation for exploring clean architecture, extensibility, and production‑oriented engineering practices within the context of AI/MLOps workflows.
+The Python Data Pipeline Simulator is a modular and extensible framework designed to demonstrate how real-world data pipelines are structured, validated, transformed, and orchestrated.
+It provides a clean, object-oriented architecture that mirrors modern data engineering and MLOps practices.

+The project is built using Python and leverages industry-standard tools such as `pytest` for testing and GitHub Actions for continuous integration and coverage reporting.
+Its modular design makes it suitable for learning, experimentation, and future expansion into more advanced data workflows.

 ---